cadlinga/texan_courseware/about.md

 For example, `v0.2.32`.

 The first digit represents the `major` version, if this digit is incremented, there have been breaking changes to the document.
 An example of such a breaking change could be a technique completely changing, or a limitation changing.
-If your document set is not at the current major version, some of the information in it is **incorrect**.
+If your document set is not at the current major version, some of the information in it is **incorrect** and **incomplete**.

 The second digit represents the `minor` version, if this digit is incremented, there has been content added to the document but in a reverse compatible way.
 An example of such a change could be adding a new section to the flying manual, like a night flying section.
-If your document is not at the current minor version, the information in your document is correct but there is information **missing**.
+If your document is not at the current minor version, the information in your document is **correct** but **incomplete**.

 The third digit represents the `patch` of the document.
 If this digit is incremented, there has been a patch update applied and none of the information has qualitatively changed.
 An example of such a change could be correcting spelling or punctuation errors or rewording a sentence for clarity.
 If your document is not at the current patch, the information in your document is **correct** and **complete** but perhaps not as clear or tidy as the most recent version.